Medable/Android-SDK/README.md

 ## About the Medable SDK

 Welcome to the Android Client SDK for [Medable](https://www.medable.com).
-This library provides a wrapper for the [Medable API](https://dev.medable.com/) as well as several helper tools to directly integrate those features to your Android application.
+This library provides a wrapper for the [Medable API](https://dev.medable.com/) as well as several helper tools to directly integrate those features into your Android application.

-The Medable Android SDK is targeted to be used in apps that have a _minSdkVersion_ at 14 and the following instructions are targeted for Android Studio users, consider updating if you have an older version.
+The Medable Android SDK is targeted to be used in apps that have a _minSdkVersion_ of 14 and the following instructions are targeted for Android Studio users.
+Consider updating if you have an older version.

 ## Integration steps